Resistor52/cloud_dfir_demo/README.md

 ```
 For example, the command and output may look something like this:
 ```
-$ vol.py --profile=Linux4_14_62-65_117_amzn1_x86_64x64  -f 54.85.216.218-mem.lime  linux_banner
+$ vol.py --profile=Linux4_14_62-65_117_amzn1_x86_64x64  -f /cases/54.85.216.218-mem.lime  linux_banner
 Volatility Foundation Volatility Framework 2.6
 Linux version 4.14.62-65.117.amzn1.x86_64 (mockbuild@gobi-build-60009) (gcc version 7.2.1 20170915 (Red Hat 7.2.1-2) (GCC)) #1 SMP Fri Aug 10 20:03:52 UTC 2018
 ```
 This test shows that Volatility used the `linux_banner` plugin to read the lime file with a valid profile.
 Having completed that task, lets create the Rekall profile using layout_expert.
-Upload the `files_for_rekall_profile.zip` file to the SIFT Workstation and run the following commands:
+Upload the `files_for_rekall_profile.zip` file and the kernel-headers zip file to the SIFT Workstation and run the following commands:
 ```
 unzip files_for_rekall_profile.zip
-cd temporary
+unzip kernel-headers-*.zip

 ```